Species Introduction

 Q: How often should I feed Sunset Swordtails?

-Feed your Sunset Swordtails 2-3 times a day, offering only as much food as they can consume within 3-5 minutes.
-A varied diet comprising high-quality flakes, pellets, and occasional live or frozen foods such as brine shrimp or daphnia will ensure their nutritional needs are met.
-Avoid overfeeding, as this can lead to water quality issues and health problems for your fish friends.
+Feeding Sunset Swordtails should occur 2-3 times a day, offering only as much food as they can consume within 2-3 minutes.
+This helps prevent overfeeding and maintains water quality.
+A varied diet is essential for their health; high-quality flakes, pellets, and occasional live or frozen foods such as brine shrimp or daphnia can provide balanced nutrition.
+It is important to monitor their behaviour during feeding to ensure each fish is getting its share, as more dominant individuals may outcompete others.

 ✓ Expert Tip